ClimateChangeEcon/Building_Interpretable_Climate_Emulators_forEconomics/README.md

 ### Software requirements

-The basic dependencies are tensorflow==2.3, hydra-core >= 1.1 and tensorboard (for monitoring).
+The core dependencies are tensorflow==2.3, hydra-core>=1.1, and tensorboard (for monitoring).
-For a full set of dependencies see the environment.yaml.
-The materials have been run and validated on a Linux OS, and the instructions to replicate the results may require some alterations on Windows based systems.
+For the full list of requirements, please refer to [environment.yaml](Building_Interpretable_Climate_Emulators_forEconomics/DEQN/environment.yaml).
+All materials were run and validated on a Linux OS, and replication on Windows systems may require minor adjustments.

 * We provide implementations that use python >= 3.10.